aquasecurity/cloud-security-remediation-guides/en/aws/iam/no-user-iam-policies.md

 5. Scroll down on the IAM user configuration page and click on the "Permissions" tab.</br><img src="/resources/aws/iam/no-user-iam-policies/step5.png"/>
 6. Ensure that there are no policies "Attached directly". </br><img src="/resources/aws/iam/no-user-iam-policies/step6.png"/>
 7. If there are any policies "Attached directly" then they should be removed and assigned through either a group or role.</br><img src="/resources/aws/iam/no-user-iam-policies/step7.png"/>
-8. Repeat steps no. 4 – 7 for all IAM users.
+8. Repeat steps 4 – 7 for all IAM users.